TO ALL OUR VALUED CLIENTS AT MENTAL HEALTH CONNECTIONS

 COVID-19 Virus IS VERY SERIOUS – LIFE THREATENING

-Due to the seriousness of the Corona Virus otherwise known as COVID-19, Mental Health Connections will be closed until further notice.
+Due to the seriousness of the Corona Virus otherwise known as COVID-19, Mental Health Connections will be closed for groups until further notice.
 This is for your safety as well as staff.
 Public Health is recommending that groups are dangerous for spreading the disease and as you are aware that the disease has caused many deaths all over the world.
-Now it has spread to Ontario where as of today, 142 cases have been confirmed and 1,316 people are under investigation.
-So, we are working to protect you all by not providing service to groups.
-Many of you will understand as a result of the meeting we held on Friday, March 13, 2020 regarding this matter.
+Now it has spread to Ontario where as of April 8, 5,276 cases have been confirmed and 381 people have died.
+As of today 550 new cases were reported in Ontario.
+We are working to protect you all and following the requirements of the Public Health Unit by not providing service to groups.
+Many of you will understand the seriousness of the COVID-19, as a result, of the meeting we held on Friday, March 13, 2020 regarding this matter.

 So in the meantime, please try to protect yourselves by:

-Avoiding crowds staying a 6-foot distance from others;
+- If you must go out, avoid crowds by staying a 6-foot distance from others;

-Washing hands for a minimum of 20 seconds;
+- Washing hands for a minimum of 20 seconds frequently;

 Mental Health Connections (MHC) was established in April 2004.
 The goal was to provide Psycho-Social Rehabilitation services to clients with a mental illness as a result of an integration with three groups – Programmed Activity for Therapy and Health (PATH), Consumer Survivor Alliance of Windsor-Essex County (CSAW) and the Family Mental Health Network (FMHN).